mattbawn/DBS/README.md

 # First steps in data science

+*some points to link to*

+- What does biological data look like: Genome sequence
+- Why are computational tools well suited to text-based data

 In this workshop we will be looking at how to use the [**command line**](https://en.wikipedia.org/wiki/Command-line_interface) and [**RStudio**](https://www.rstudio.com/) to do some useful analysis of data derived from bacterial genomic sequence.

 More specifically we will: